Graduate Student Mentoring Award

 - A section to list: academic and/or career accomplishments, limited to your time at UF; awards or other forms of recognition you’ve received, limited to your time at UF; a summary of leadership positions you’ve held during your time at UF; any other relevant activities you’ve engaged in during your time at UF

-- An attached personal statement where you should describe your mentoring philosophy and why mentoring is important; what mentoring you have received or did not receive and how this affected your desire to become a mentor; your mentoring efforts and reflections on personal development and experience, highlighting the mentor-mentee relationship developed; and comments on the broader impacts of your efforts.
+- A personal statement where you should describe your mentoring philosophy and why mentoring is important; what mentoring you have received or did not receive and how this affected your desire to become a mentor; your mentoring efforts and reflections on personal development and experience, highlighting the mentor-mentee relationship developed; and comments on the broader impacts of your efforts.

 - Personal statements should be no longer than two pages, either single or double-spaced, in 11 point Times New Roman font.